SnoopJesus420/Maldev-notes/Windows-Internals/Windows-Architecture.md

 3. ntdll.dll - Ntdll.dll will then execute a assembly sysenter (x86) or syscall (x64) instruction, which will transfer the execution to kernel mode.

 4. Kernel - The kernel NtCreateFile function is then used to call kernel leve drivers and modules to perform the requested task.

+# Directly Invoking the Native API
+It's important to remember that applications can invoke syscalls (i.e. NTDLL functions) directly without having to go through the Windows API (subsystem dlls).
+Essentially the Windows API is a wrapper for the Native API.
+The reason why applications don't do this more often is because the Native API it's not officially documented, unlike the Windows API.
+Also, Microsoft tends to advise againts directly invoking syscalls because they can be changed at any time without warning.